 For the frosting:

-Evenly pour batter into prepared muffins tins and bake for about 15-18 minutes or when a toothpick inserted into the centre comes out clean.
+- Evenly pour batter into prepared muffins tins and bake for about 15-18 minutes or when a toothpick inserted into the center comes out clean.
 Remove from oven and place on a wire rack to cool completely.